 Exception to SMC 20.40.210(D): An accessory dwelling unit interior to the residence may be larger than 50 percent of the primary residence where the unit is located on a separate floor and shares a common roof with the primary residence.

-E. One additional off-street parking space shall be provided for the accessory dwelling unit.
-[Reflects Private Citizen-Initiated Amendment]
+E. One additional off-street parking space shall be provided for the accessory dwelling unit. (amendment b)

 D. $\vdash$ .
 Accessory dwelling unit shall not be subdivided or otherwise segregated in ownership from the primary residence.